Creating the Perfect Author Website: A Step-by-Step Guide

 - Bookstores and libraries: If a local bookstore or library sells your books, share your author website with them.
 Ask if they could share your author website on their website or with their customers.

-- Events: When you’re attending events, don’t forget to ask readers to check out your author website if they’re interested in learning more about you.
+- Events: When you’re attending events like speaking engagements, don’t forget to ask readers to check out your author website if they’re interested in learning more about you.

 8. Author Website Maintenance